kraklin/elm-workshop/README.md

 ### Ellie alternative
 If you prefer not installing anything and stay lightweight, you can find the same code prepared in online tool called Elm Live Editor (a.k.a.
 Ellie).
 The workshop was done with Ellie in mind, so you don't have to worry that you'll miss something (except maybe the joy of compiling it to JS by yourself).

-You can find the code here [TODO: Add link to Ellie bootstraped code]
+You can find the same starting code online in [Ellie App](https://ellie-app.com/96VJmBWw6a1/0)

 ## Stage One - Basics